Oakland University

 ROI Score: 71/100 · Fair Value

-Oakland University posts a Fair Value ROI score of 71, the strongest profile in this batch.
+Oakland University posts a Fair Value ROI score of 71, the strongest profile in our dataset.
 The economics work because Michigan public-school tuition stays accessible while the engineering and nursing pipelines connect graduates to the Detroit-area auto and health systems.
 In-state tuition is $15,262, out-of-state $23,188, and average net price drops to just $9,120 thanks to state grant aid, bringing the four-year sticker to a remarkable $36,480.
 Ten-year median earnings of $58,612 yield a 64.7 percent earnings premium over high-school grads, the strongest sub-score on the card.
 Median debt is $22,750, debt-to-earnings is 0.573, and payback runs 7.5 years, all defensible numbers.
 The two soft spots are completion at 57.6 percent (typical for a mid-tier regional public) and repayment at 65.4 percent three years out (also typical).
 The 12,351 enrollment and 32 percent Pell rate signal a substantial regional commuter and first-gen mix.
 Oakland is doing the job a state regional public is supposed to do: take Michigan kids, give them STEM and health pathways at low cost, and graduate them into the local economy.

 Oakland University